Lokalized facilitates natural-sounding software translations on the JVM.

 Direct Download

-If you don’t use Maven, you can drop lokalized-java-1.0.3.jar directly into your project.
+If you don’t use Maven, you can drop lokalized-1.1.0.jar directly into your project.
 No other dependencies are required.

 Why Lokalized?